Mark McQueen Foundation

 Which areas are covered: Merseyside wide covering all boroughs

-Any special criteria: Existing work may be funded where there is proven need for it although we cannot meet current costs where work is funded by other sources.
+Any special criteria: Due to limited funding the fund aims to support up to 5 projects that work with men, in particular young men.
+Existing work may be funded where there is proven need for it although we cannot meet current costs where work is funded by other sources.
 Rent and other office type costs may be considered where they are part of a distinct project that funding is being requested for.

 Examples of the sorts of projects that may be funded: